JFC-Hub/Profile/README.md

-# Johnson's Github
+# Johnson's hub
-- Hi, I’m Johnson FanChiang from Taiwan
+- It's Johnson FanChiang from Taiwan,
-- Wish become to an expert about 5G mobile
-- I’m currently learning 5G O-RAN Security
+- I enjoy thinking deeply and reading books across various categories, always seeking new perspectives.
+- As a software and firmware engineer, I have participated in projects such as 5G small cells, O-RAN, O-RAN security, and LEO ground terminals.
+- I continue to expand my expertise in wireless systems while strengthening my software engineering skills.